 Single Day-ahead Coupling (SDAC)

-SDAC is an initiative between the Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) which – in the framework of CACM implementation – enables cross-border trading across Europe via implicit auctions for delivery of power for the following day.
+SDAC is an initiative between the Nominated Electricity Market Operators (NEMOs) and Transmission System Operators (TSOs) which – in the framework of the Capacity Allocation and Congestion Management (CACM) implementation – enables cross-border trading across Europe via implicit auctions for delivery of power for the following day.

-Significant progress has been achieved in the establishment of a pan-European Single Day-Ahead Coupling in recent years, thanks to early implementation initiatives and pilot projects.
+Significant efforts have been devoted to the establishment of a pan-European Single Day-Ahead Coupling in recent years.
+This has been possible thanks to early implementation initiatives and pilot projects.
 SDAC relies on the Price Coupling of Regions (PCR) solution developed by a group of power exchanges.
-Following an interim phase during which two parallel market couplings co-existed, i.e., the Multi Regional Coupling (MRC) and the 4M Market Coupling (4M MC) on an equal basis jointly forming the Single Day-Ahead Coupling in implementation of CACM, since 17 June 2021 one single coupling is in place.
+Following an interim phase during which two parallel market couplings co-existed, i.e. the Multi Regional Coupling (MRC) and the 4M Market Coupling (4M MC) on an equal basis jointly forming the Single Day-Ahead Coupling in implementation of CACM, since 17 June 2021 one single coupling is in place.

 2014

 • February: launch of the North-Western Europe (NWE) Price Coupling operating under a common day-ahead power price calculation using the PCR solution.
-The same solution was also used at the same time in the SWE region in a common synchronised mode.
+The same solution was also used at the same time in the South-Western Europe (SWE) region in a common synchronized mode.
 The first go-live of this coupling included the following countries: Belgium, Denmark, Estonia, Finland, France, Germany/Austria, Great Britain, Latvia, Lithuania, Luxembourg, the Netherlands, Norway, Poland (via the SwePol Link), Sweden, Portugal and Spain.

-• May: full coupling NWE and SWE (MRC coupling)
+• May: full coupling NWE and SWE via Multi Regional Coupling (MRC).

 • November: the 4M MC went live using the PCR solution.
-The following countries are part of the 4M MC: Czech Republic, Hungary, Romania and Slovakia.
+The following countries were part of the 4M MC: Czech Republic, Hungary, Romania and Slovakia.

 2015